Climate change and disaster impacts

 Vanuatu is recognised as one of the most vulnerable countries in the world to the impacts of climate change and disasters.
 Cyclones and extreme rainfall are common.
 Volcanic activity, earthquakes and tsunamis also affect the country.

-• Vanuatu will experience more cyclones like Tropical Cyclones (TCs) Judy and Kevin (March 2023), that impacted an estimated 250,000 people (around 80 per cent of the population) and caused widespread damage to infrastructure, houses, crops, and energy and communications networks.
-Vanuatu Government’s Post Disaster Needs Assessment estimates the cost of loss and damage to be USD433 million.
-Australia continues to provide support to meet Vanuatu’s immediate humanitarian and early recovery needs.
+- Vanuatu will experience more cyclones like Tropical Cyclones (TCs) Judy, Kevin and Lola (2023), that impacted an estimated 250,000 people (around 80 per cent of the population) and caused widespread damage to infrastructure, houses, crops, and energy and communications networks.
+The Vanuatu Government's Post Disaster Needs Assessment estimates the cost of loss and damage to be USD433 million.
+Australia continues to provide support to meet Vanuatu's immediate humanitarian and early recovery needs.

 Bilateral support